HIGHLIGHTS

 - It brings a design refresh with new quality-of-life improvements.

-- The new Access 125 will be available in two variants for the Nepali market.
+- The new Access 125 is available in two variants for the Nepali market.

-The new Suzuki Access 125 is coming soon to Nepal.
+The new Suzuki Access 125 has arrived in Nepal.
 Since its BS6 update nearly three years ago, the Access 125 has seen little change in design or overall offering.
 That finally shifts with the arrival of its third-generation model.

-VG Suzuki, the authorized distributor of Suzuki scooters in Nepal, is preparing to refresh its 125cc lineup for 2026.
-At present, the Suzuki Avenis 125 is the only 125cc Suzuki scooter available in the market.
-That is set to change, with two new launches planned this year.
+VG Suzuki, the authorized distributor of Suzuki scooters in Nepal, has refreshed its 125cc lineup for 2026.
+Previously, the Suzuki Avenis 125 was the only 125cc Suzuki scooter available in the market.
+That has now changed, with the two new launches this year — the Suzuki Access 125 and the Suzuki Burgman 125 EX.

 Among the two, the Access 125 receives the more comprehensive update.
 The third-generation model retains the familiar character of the Access but introduces meaningful changes, including refreshed styling, a revised chassis, engine refinements, and updated features.